MikkelSchubert/paleomix/docs/troubleshooting/bam_pipeline.rst

 Troubleshooting BWA
 -------------------

-The BAM pipeline has primarily been tested with BWA v0.5.x; this is due in part to a number of issues with the Backtrack algorithm in later versions of BWA.
-For this reason, either v0.5.9-10 or BWA 0.7.
-Currently there is no version of BWA 0.7.x prior to 0.7.9a for which bugs have not been observed (see sub-sections below), excepting BWA v0.7.0 which does however lack several important bug-fixes added to later versions (see the BWA changelog).

 **BWA prefix generated using different version of BWA / corrupt index**:

     Between versions 0.5 and 0.6, BWA changed the binary format used to store the index sequenced produced using the command "bwa index".
 Version 0.7 is compatible with indexes generated using v0.6.
 The pipeline will attempt to detect the case where the current version of BWA does not correspond to the version used to generate the index, and will terminate if that is the case.